-Anna Catalano, 59, has served on the Board since January 4, 2016.
+Anna Catalano, 60, has served on the Board since January 4, 2016.
 Prior to that, starting in July 2006, Ms. Catalano served on the legacy Willis Group Board and as a member of the Corporate Governance and Nominating Committee and the Compensation Committee.
 Ms. Catalano was Group Vice President, Marketing for BP plc from 2001 to 2003.
 Prior to that, she held various executive positions at BP and Amoco, including Group Vice President, Emerging Markets at BP; Senior Vice President, Sales and Operations at Amoco; and President of Amoco Orient Oil Company.

 Ms. Catalano currently serves on the public company boards of Kraton Corporation (Compensation and Governance Committees), HollyFrontier Corporation (Compensation and Governance Committees) and Frontdoor, Inc. (Compensation Committee).
 Ms. Catalano also serves as a director on the national board of the Alzheimer's Association, the board of the Houston Grand Opera and the board of the National Association of Corporate Directors (NACD) Texas/TriCities Chapter.
-In addition, she is an advisory board member for the Kellogg Innovation Network of Northwestern University.
+In addition, she is an advisory board member for the World Innovation Network in Chicago, Illinois.
 Ms. Catalano previously served as a director of Mead Johnson Nutrition Company, and on the company's Governance and Science and Nutrition Committees, from 2010 through its 2017 merger with Reckitt Benckiser when the company delisted from the NYSE.
 She also served as a director of Chemtura Corporation and on the company's Compensation, Governance and Environmental/Health/Safety Committees.
 Ms. Catalano holds a B.S. degree in Business Administration from the University of Illinois, Champaign-Urbana.

 The Board has concluded that Ms. Catalano should continue to serve on the Board due to, among other things, her significant experience in global business marketing and operations.
 Ms. Catalano's more than 25 years in senior and executive global marketing and operations positions at BP and Amoco, including her significant role in repositioning the BP brand, and other positions brings to the Board deep experience in international business operations, marketing and communications.
 Ms. Catalano is also a frequent speaker on strategic and global branding and was recognized by Fortune Magazine as among the "Most Powerful Women in International Business."
-The Board also believes that Ms. Catalano's service on public company boards and various commany governance.
+The Board also believes that Ms. Catalano's service on public company boards and various committees, including compensation and governance, provides significant insight into public company governance.

+Independent Director;

+Non-Executive Chairman

-Independent Director; Non-Executive Chairman of the Board; Audit Committee Member; Risk Committee Member
+of the Board;

+Corporate Governance and

+Nominating Committee

+Chairman;

+Compensation Committee

+Member